StatistikStadtZuerich/sszvis/docs/sankey/README.md

 #### `sankey.linkSourceLabels`

 An array containing the data for links which should have labels on their 'source' end, that is the end of the link which is connected to the source node.
-These data values should match the values returned by sszvis.layout.sankey.prepareData.
+These data values should match the values returned by sszvis.sankeyPrepareData.
 For performance reasons, you need to give the data values themselves here.
 See the examples for an implementation of the most straightforward mechanism for this.

 #### `sankey.linkTargetLabels`